Senior Director of Information Technology

 Out of the box and ready to go

 Envoy is an out of box solution, and POPSUGAR’s new visitor registration system was up and running in days.
-That’s very fast—especially compared to other vendors they’ve worked with, Pave said.
+That’s very fast—especially compared to other vendors they’ve worked with, Bjorn said.

 POPSUGAR’s welcome process is now more efficient and consistent.
 Guests get the personal attention they deserve.
 Hosts can decide how they want to be notified about guests—via SMS, email, or apps like Slack and HipChat—through individual notification preferences.

 The welcome screen slideshow feature is also a hit.
-“Our visitors are really drawn to the display,” said Pave.
+“Our visitors are really drawn to the display,” said Bjorn.
 “The whole experience reinforces the POPSUGAR brand.”